tomachalek/kombo/README.md

 Kombo is a simple framework for building rich interactive web applications.
-It defines a small set of classes and types providing state management for [React](https://reactjs.org/) applications.
+It defines a small set of classes and types providing state management for [React](https://reactjs.org/) components.
 Internals are based on [RxJS](http://reactivex.io/) and [Immer.js](https://immerjs.github.io/immer/docs/introduction).
 Kombo takes some loose inspiration from Flux architecture and Redux library.
 It is used in production (~thousands user per day) in applications containing tens thousands of lines of TypeScript code with complex interactivity and open/modular architecture.
 It can be run on both client and server (Node.JS).

 See Kombo in action: